biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 attempts.

-\[BScPP\] also defines A.Protection and the evaluators shall assume that biometric data is adequately protected if the evaluator doesn't find any flaws during the EA for FDP_BDP_EXT.1, FDP_BDP_EXT.2, FDP_BDP_EXT.3.
+\[BScPP\] also defines A.Protection and the evaluators shall assume that biometric data is adequately protected if the evaluator doesn't find any flaws during peforming the EAs for FDP_BDP_EXT.1, FDP_BDP_EXT.2, FDP_BDP_EXT.3 and FPT_PBT_EXT.1.
 Especially the evaluator shall make the following assumptions:

 a)	Attacker can’t access to the result of PAD subsystem so they can’t tune the PAIs
     based on the PAD score